-In the top slab of precast segmental balanced cantilever bridges, corrosion protection is afforded by the grout, duct and concrete cover or sealed epoxy joint.
-However, there is no continuous, longitudinal mild steel reinforcing over the piers or in the bottom mid-span regions to contribute any further internal (tendon-path) redundancy.
-Consequently, because internal, bonded tendons are not replaceable, provide precast segmental balanced cantilever bridges with extra (corrosion loss) post-tensioning.
-This post-tensioning shall be external tendons that satisfy the following requirements:
+In the top slab of cast-in-place segmental balanced cantilever bridges, corrosion protection is afforded by the grout, duct and concrete cover.
+Also, continuous longitudinal mild steel reinforcing over the piers and in the bottom mid-span regions contributes to internal redundancy.
+As a result, no extra post-tensioning to compensate for the possible loss of tendons to corrosion need be installed at the time of construction.
+However, because internal, bonded tendons are not replaceable, cast-in-place segmental balanced cantilever bridges shall satisfy the following requirements:

-- Consider the long-term condition only i.e. after all normal PT losses, shrinkage and creep redistribution have taken place (e.g. "day 4000"). - Consider only the sections at the joint between each interior pier segment and the first typical cantilever segment of each cantilever. - For each of these sections only, assuming a loss to corrosion of 20% of the internal tendons, provide sufficient external tendons in conjunction with the remaining 80% undamaged internal tendons, to satisfy the following conditions: - AASHTO LRFD limit state Strength IV. - AASHTO LRFD limit state Strength II for all FDOT permit vehicles. - Incorporate the extra (corrosion loss) external post-tensioning in the design and install it at the time of construction. - Where extra (corrosion loss) external post-tensioning is provided in the form of cantilever tendons placed in the negative moment regions of the bridge (i.e. over the piers), then tendons may anchor at various longitudinal locations but no closer than 30 percent of the cantilever length from the center of the pier (i.e. approximately 15% of the span).
-If more than one tendon per web is required then longitudinally disperse anchors to more than one segment (i.e. do not anchor all tendons at same longitudinal location.)
-If necessary, these cantilever tendons may be draped to anchor in blisters, ribs or deviators at the bottom of the section.
+- Consider the long-term condition only i.e. after all normal PT losses, shrinkage and creep redistribution have taken place (e.g. "day 4000"). - Consider only the sections at the joint between each interior pier segment and the first typical cantilever segment of each cantilever. - For each of these sections only, assuming a loss to corrosion of 20% of the internal tendons, provide sufficient longitudinal mild steel reinforcing in conjunction with the remaining 80% undamaged internal tendons, to satisfy the following conditions: - AASHTO LRFD limit state Strength IV. - AASHTO LRFD limit state Strength II for all FDOT permit vehicles. - Place required mild reinforcing symmetrically over each pier so that it is fully developed in either direction for a distance of 30 percent of the cantilever length (i.e. 15% of span). - Verify that sections of maximum positive moment (e.g. midspan) satisfy the above conditions for redistribution of load due to the assumed loss of prestress at the pier.